Magnetic Field Universality of the Kondo Effect Revealed by Thermocurrent Spectroscopy: Abstract

 \section{Abstract}

-Probing the universal low temperature magnetic field scaling of Kondo-correlated quantum dots via electrical conductance has proved to be experimentally challenging.
+Probing the universal low-temperature magnetic-field scaling of Kondo-correlated quantum dots via electrical conductance has proved to be experimentally challenging.
 Here, we show how to probe this in nonlinear thermocurrent spectroscopy applied to a molecular quantum dot in the Kondo regime.
 Our results demonstrate that the bias-dependent thermocurrent is a sensitive probe of universal Kondo physics, directly measures the splitting of the Kondo resonance in a magnetic field, and opens up possibilities for investigating nanosystems far from thermal and electrical equilibrium.

-{\it Introduction.---} The Kondo effect, originally describing the anomalous increase with decreasing temperature of the resistivity of nonmagnetic metals containing a small concentration of magnetic impurities \cite{deHaas1934,Kondo1964,Hewson1997}, is now a ubiquitous phenomenon in many areas of physics, forming the starting point for understanding the Mott transition \cite{Georges1996}, heavy fermions \cite{vonLoehneysen2007}, and transport through correlated nanostructures, such as quantum dots \cite{Goldhaber-Gordon1998a,Cronenwett1998}, molecules \cite{Park2002} and adatoms on surfaces~\cite{Madhavan1998}.
-In the so called "QCD Kondo effect" \cite{Ozaki2016}, it also constitutes one of the first known examples of asymptotic freedom \cite{Gross1973,Politzer1974}, a property of the strong interaction in particle physics.
+{\it Introduction.---} The Kondo effect, originally describing the anomalous increase with decreasing temperature in the resistivity of nonmagnetic metals containing a small concentration of magnetic impurities \cite{deHaas1934,Kondo1964,Hewson1997}, is now a ubiquitous phenomenon in physics, forming the starting point for understanding the Mott transition \cite{Georges1996}, heavy fermions \cite{vonLoehneysen2007}, and transport through correlated nanostructures, such as quantum dots~\cite{Goldhaber-Gordon1998a,Cronenwett1998}, molecules~\cite{Park2002} and adatoms on surfaces~\cite{Madhavan1998}.
+In the so-called "QCD Kondo effect" \cite{Ozaki2016}, it also constitutes one of the first known examples of asymptotic freedom~\cite{Gross1973,Politzer1974}, a property of the strong interaction in particle physics.